 Protein Mac and Cheese

-This protein mac and cheese is a healthier version of a favorite comfort food.
-It’s super creamy, with a bit of tang from the addition of Greek yogurt, and more protein than traditional mac and cheese.
+This protein mac and cheese is a healthier take of a favorite comfort food.
+It’s super creamy with a slight tang from Greek yogurt and packs more protein than traditional mac and cheese.
 It can be made with traditional, whole wheat, or gluten-free macaroni.

 This recipe is a great way to get in more protein and calcium, making it healthier and still as tasty as traditional mac and cheese.